 trying to deal with the CDM small scale crisis: Cusped profiles and

-overabundance of substructures are predicted by CDM.
-Too many
+overabundance of substructures (too many satellites) are predicted by CDM.

-no such overabundant substructures are seen by astronomical
+In contrast, cored profiles and no such overabundant substructures are seen by astronomical observations.

-After more than twenty years -and as often in big-sized science-, CDM research has by now its own internal inertia: growing simulations involve large super-computers and large number of people working with; CDM particle wimp search involve large and long-time planned experiments, huge number of people, (and huge budgets); one should not be surprised in principle, if a fast strategic change would not yet operate in the CDM and wimp research, although its interest would progressively decline.
+After more than twenty years -and as often in big-sized science-, CDM research has by now its own internal inertia without reproducing the astronomical observations : growing CDM galaxy simulations involve large super-computers and large number of people working with; CDM particle wimp search involve large and long-time planned experiments, huge number of people, (and huge budgets); one should not be surprised at all, if a fast strategic change would not yet operate in the CDM computer (and super-computer) simulations and wimp research, although its interest would progressively decline.

-4. The Workshop addresses the last progresses made in Warm Dark Matter and the Universal and Non Universal properties of Galaxies.
+4. The Workshop addresses the last and fast progresses made in Warm Dark Matter Galaxies in Agreement with Observations.
 In the tradition of the Chalonge School, an effort of clarification and synthesis will be made by combining in a conceptual framework, theory, analytical, observational and numerical simulation results.
 The subject will be approached in a threefold way:

 (I) Conceptual context: Dark Matter in cosmology and astrophysics: perspective and prospective of the research in the subject: Theory and observations.
 The emergence of Warm (keV scale) Dark Matter from theory and observations.

-(II) Astronomical observations : galaxy structural properties, the universal and non universal properties of galaxies, high quality rotation curves, kinematics, density profiles, gravitational lensing, small and large structures, deep surveys and clusters of galaxies
+(II) Astronomical observations : galaxy structural properties, the universal and non universal properties of galaxies, high quality rotation curves, kinematics, density profiles, gravitational lensing, small and large structures, deep surveys, clusters of galaxies

-Special attention will be payed to the astrophysical understanding of the dark matter problems, the use of analytic and numerical methods which determine the properties, the density profiles and distribution and the nature of Warm Dark Matter.
+Special attention will be payed to the astrophysical understanding of the dark matter problems and its solution, the use of analytic and numerical methods which determine the properties, the density profiles, masses, sizes and evolution, the distribution and the nature of Warm Dark Matter.